Football Association of Wales: 20th century

-The FAW's internal relationships were no easier due to a history of tension between members from north and south.
+The FAW's internal relationships were no easier, due to a history of tension between members from north and south Wales.
 Before World War II it did not even have complete control over football in the whole nation.
 The South Wales and Monmouthshire FA (founded in 1893) essentially acted as an independent association for all purposes except the national team.
 Although the south was represented on the FAW, the north effectively retained control of its decision-making council until the 1970s.
 The location of home internationals was the most common source of tension until 1989 when it was decided to hold all home games in the National Stadium at rugby's Cardiff Arms Park.
-When in 1985 the FAW moved its headquarter from Wrexham in the north to the capital Cardiff, the balance of power shifted firmly to the south.
+When in 1985 the FAW moved its headquarters from Wrexham in the north to the capital Cardiff, the balance of power shifted firmly to the south.

 By the 1980s there was concern within the FAW that its very existence was under threat.
-The UK's four independent associations within a single state were unique and the result of football's British origins.
+There were four independent associations within the UK.
+This state of affairs was unique, and the result of football's British origins.
 As pressure grew from non-European associations for a greater say in the running of football, Britain's special position became vulnerable.
 The case for Wales as a football nation was particularly weak in foreign eyes given the absence of any national league.
 Thus the FAW founded the League of Wales in 1992 to try and ensure its very future.
 Over 100 years after the formation of its national association, Wales finally became a football nation with its own national league.

-Yet despite the entry to European competitions that the league offered, Welsh clubs playing in England were less than enthusiastic about its prospects and a prolonged battle with the association began.
+Yet despite the entry to European competitions that the league offered, Welsh clubs playing in England were less than enthusiastic about its prospects, and a prolonged battle with the association began.
 This ended up in the High Court and defeat for the FAW in its attempt to coerce clubs to join the League of Wales.
-The league and the FAW emerged with their credibility and finances damaged, while Wales’ best teams and players continue to play outside the immediate jurisdiction of their national association.
+The league and the FAW emerged with their credibility and finances damaged, while Wales' best teams and players continue to play outside the immediate jurisdiction of their national association.

+The 1990s also saw the FAW struggle to establish its credibility with Welsh fans.
+Its choice of national manager, the weaknesses of its national league and its unmeritocratic committee structure left the association vulnerable to public criticism.